The Assassination Of The Emperor Commodus (The Play)

 Where shall the murder take place?

-Here between the Vicus Tuscus and Vicus Jugarious.
+Here, between the Vicus Tuscus and Vicus Iugarius.

 Thou knowest that thine attempt shall fail.

-Nay, for we have learnt at the Senate from a reliable source that the emperor shall be riding his chariot, between the streets of Argiletum and Via Nova.
+Nay, for we have learnt at the Senate from a reliable source that the Emperor shall be riding his chariot between the streets of Argiletum and Via Nova.
 He shall then pass through this very same place we stand.
-Here, we shall have an assassin waiting for him to murder him.
+Here, we shall have an assassin waiting to strike.

-I was not apprised of that information, but if thou sayest, then I must believe thee.
+I was not apprised of that information, but if thou sayest so, then I must believe thee.

 I am against this action.
-'Tis not better to murder the emperor in another manner that is less conspicuous and risky?
+Is it not better to murder the Emperor in another manner that is less conspicuous and risky?

 I understand that, but the Senate is risking everything that we have planned.
 Is there no way to dissuade the Senate?
-Thou must know that if thou failest, the consequences shall be mortiferous to us all that are involved, in the assassination plot.
+Thou must know that if thou failest, the consequences shall be mortiferous to us all who are involved in the assassination plot.

 I fully realise that, yet we are not guaranteed success, even with thy plan.